Ascentis/sql-rewrite-interceptor/readme.md

     [RegExInjectionEnabled] [bit] NOT NULL,	-- Controls if RegEx injection is performed [StackFrameInjectionEnabled] [bit] NOT NULL,	-- Controls if stack frame injection is performed [CallStackEntriesToReport] [int] NOT NULL	-- Controls how many stack entries are going to be captured and injected CONSTRAINT [PK_SqlRewriteInjectorSettings] PRIMARY KEY CLUSTERED
     (
         [Id] ASC
     )
 )
 ```
 ## RegEx options

 ### IgnoreCase = 1,
 Specifies case-insensitive matching.
-For more information, see the "Case-Insensitive Matching " section in the Regular Expression Options topic.
-IMPORTANT: IgnoreCase always on for RegEx applied to settings
+##### IMPORTANT: IgnoreCase always on for RegEx applied to settings

 ### Multiline = 2,
 Multiline mode.
 Changes the meaning of ^ and $ so they match at the beginning and end, respectively, of any line, and not just the beginning and end of the entire string.

 ### ExplicitCapture = 4,
-Specifies that the only valid captures are explicitly named or numbered groups of the form (?<;name>;…).
+Specifies that the only valid captures are explicitly named or numbered groups of the form (?\<name>...).
 This allows unnamed parentheses to act as noncapturing groups without the syntactic clumsiness of the expression (?:…).

-### Compiled = 8,
-Specifies that the regular expression is compiled to an assembly.
-This yields faster execution but increases startup time.
-IMPORTANT: Compiled ALWAYS on.
-Can't be shut off

 ### Singleline = 16, // 0x00000010
 Specifies single-line mode.
 Changes the meaning of the dot (.) so it matches every character (instead of every character except \n).
-IMPORTANT: Singleline always on for regex applied to queries
+##### IMPORTANT: Singleline always on for regex applied to queries

 ### IgnorePatternWhitespace = 32, // 0x00000020
 Eliminates unescaped white space from the pattern and enables comments marked with #.
-However, this value does not affect or eliminate white space in , numeric , or tokens that mark the beginning of individual .
+However, this value does not affect or eliminate white space in character classes, numeric quantifiers, or tokens that mark the beginning of individual regular expression language elements.

 ### RightToLeft = 64, // 0x00000040
 Specifies that the search will be from right to left instead of from left to right.
-For more information, see the "Right-to-Left Mode" section in the Regular Expression Options topic.

 ### ECMAScript = 256, // 0x00000100
 Enables ECMAScript-compliant behavior for the expression.